reiserlab/Modular-LED-Display/docs/Guidelines-Hardware.md

 ## EDA Design
 {:#design}

-Two different toolsets are being used to develop PCBs for the Modular LED Display, namely OrCAD and KiCad.
-While the [generated output files](#fabrication-files) follow industry standards and are reasonably similar to each other, the design files (or "sources") are not interchangeable.
-The design files for a display component are only available for one of the two toolsets.
+Two different toolsets are being used to develop PCBs for the Modular LED Display, namely [OrCAD](https://www.orcad.com/) and [KiCad](https://kicad-pcb.org/).
+While most of the [generated output files](#fabrication-files) follow industry standards and are reasonably similar to each other, the design files (or "sources") are not interchangeable.
+Each design files for a component of the Modular LED Display are only available for one of the two toolsets, depending on who designed this particular module.

-If the design is based on an existing version from the repository, please let us know which one you used.
-You can use the storage to archive any design-related file, for example, and including project files such as the `*.pro` files for a KiCad project.
+If your submission is based on an existing version from the repository, please let us know which one you used.
+You can use the repositories to archive any design-related file, from  project files such as the `*.pro` files for a KiCad project to component libraries.
+Please let us know if any of the files are not compatible with the currently used [license](#license).

-Both toolsets divide the design process into the schematic design phase and the PCB design.
+OrCAD and KiCad both divide the design process into a [schematic design](#schematics) phase and a [PCB design](#pcb).
+Here a quick run through about which files would be interesting to share:

 ### Schematic design
 {:#schematics}